Lansing & Okemos Divorce & Child Custody Lawyers

 Divorce & Child Custody

 The Michigan Child Custody Act creates a presumption that it is in the child’s best interest to have a strong relationship with both parents.
-The Court will look at the relationship of the parents and the child(ren) prior to the current divorce or custody case and will decide if there is already an “established custodial environment” with one or both parents.
+The Court will look at the relationship between the parents and the child(ren) prior to the current divorce or custody case and will decide if there is already an “established custodial environment” with one or both parents.
 If there is an established custodial environment, the parent requesting custody has to prove that any change is in the best interest of the minor child(ren).

 What is an “established custodial environment?”